lukas-sparnauskas/evalAIRR/README.md

 ## Quickstart

-simAIRR_evaluation uses a YAML file for configuration.
+evalAIRR uses a YAML file for configuration.
 If you are unfamiliar with how YAML files are structured, read this guide to the syntax:

 `https://docs.fileformat.com/programming/yaml/#syntax`

-This is the stucture of a sample report configuration file you can use to start off with:
+This is the stucture of a sample report configuration file you can use to start off with (it is included in the repository location ./yaml_files/quickstart.yaml):

 ```
 datasets: